-A monopoly market structure is that where there is a single seller of a commodity having full control over its supply and there is no close substitute.
+A monopoly market structure is one where there is a single seller of a commodity having full control over its supply and there is no close substitute.

 We can say that when there is a single seller or producer of commodity or service the market structure is called a monopoly market.

-Features of Monopoly Market Structure
+13 Characteristics of Monopoly Market Structure

 3. One Firm One Industry